 Veterans are served through two offices.
 Certification for veterans' benefits is provided at the Veterans' Certification Office, 190 Administration, 355-5032.
-Educational and vocational counseling for veterans and eligible dependents is available through the Department of Veteran's Affairs Counseling Center, 337-6861.
+Educational and vocational counseling for veterans and eligible dependents is available through the Ingham County Veteran's Affairs Office, 5303 S. Cedar, Lansing (887-4331).